prashant-codes-0/Venue-ordering-app/README.md

 # Venue-ordering-app
-This will be my first attempt to use passport js library for improved authentication !!!
+This will be my first attempt to use passport js and express validator library for improved authentication and validation !!!